 This one is hard for me as a people pleaser but it’s something I have had to learn.
 You can’t go to every party and event.
 Be careful with your time and what you say yes to.

 When you say yes to something you are saying no to something else.
 You want to be sure things that truly matter to you don’t get pushed off the list because you said yes to something that didn’t really matter to you.

 Cell phones and the internet are wonderful things.
 They can be used to make the holiday season better or they can distract us from making real memories.

 Try to put your phone on silent and away during special times.
 If you have to put it in a different room.
 Don’t have the tv on for mindless watching.
 Find a Christmas movie to watch with ones you care about or turn it off and do something else together.
 If you want background noise turn on some Christmas music.

 If you really must share what you are doing on social media, do it after.
 I used to check in on Facebook everywhere I went basically.
 Now I rarely post anything and usually, I share photos on Instagram after the event.

 Consider even deleting social media apps from your phone and turning off all notifications during the holiday season.
-It can all wait, making memories and enjoy the season is more important.
+There are also steps you can take to make your Facebook feed more enjoyable if you don’t want to delete it.
+However, it can all wait, making memories and enjoy the season is more important.